nkoub/multinetx/README.md

 Copyright
 =========

-(C) Copyright 2013-2017, Nikos E Kouvaris
+(C) Copyright 2013-now, Nikos E Kouvaris

 Each file in this folder is part of the multiNetX package.

-multiNetX is part of the deliverables of the LASAGNE project (multi-LAyer SpAtiotemporal Generalized NEtworks), EU/FP7-2012-STREP-318132 (http://complex.ffn.ub.es/~lasagne/)
+multiNetX v1.0 is part of the deliverables of the LASAGNE project (multi-LAyer SpAtiotemporal Generalized NEtworks), EU/FP7-2012-STREP-318132 (http://complex.ffn.ub.es/~lasagne/)

+multiNetX v2.0 is an extension of the version 1.0 and has the additions made by Ines Carrasco (https://github.com/InesCarrasco) during her intership in the University of Namur and the Namur Institute for Complex Systems (naXys) the summer of 2018.

 multiNetX is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by